How to Cook Prime Rib: 8 Foolproof Recipes

 - 2 lemons

-Remove the steaks from the grill and allow the steaks to rest on the rack for about 10 minutes.
+- Remove the steaks from the grill and allow them to rest on the rack for about 10 minutes.
 Cover and keep warm while resting.

 This recipe is exquisite!
 It is prepped in the oven and rubbed with a homemade blackening seasoning before being grilled on a barbecue for five minutes or less and literally melts in your mouth!